gxsoto/EE186-Lab-2/README.md

 The interrupt will reassert itself as pending even after the ISR resolves so it will get triggered again and potentially infinitely if the flag is never cleared.

+Part 3 Questions
+1. How does a timer interrupt work?
+Within the hardware of the microcontoller a timer counts using a clock; it can count either up or down.
+Once it reaches a certain value, it sends a interrupt request to the CPU to run an ISR.

+2. What function is counting time passing + what function triggers the ISR?
+The timer peripheral is able to take care of both counting time and triggerign the ISR.
+Once the counter reaches a certain value we can call the CPU to fire an ISR.

+4. How is the timer interrupt differnt from an external interrupt?
+It is similar to an external interrupt in where hardaawre or software can produce a signal to tell the CPU to pause and run an ISR excpet it is contingent on a timer firing rather than a external event.